BrowserwerkOfficial/bw-jobs/README.md

 This extension outputs structured JSON-LD data for job positions.
 If you wish to disable it, override the **Show** template and remove the bw:structuredData ViewHelper at the very bottom of this template.

-## Overriding fluid templates
+## Overriding Fluid templates

-To override the default fluid templates used by the extension, simply set the following TypoScript constants to the desired paths:
+To override the default Fluid templates used by the extension, simply set the following TypoScript constants to the desired paths:

 ```
 # Detail view